Group

 The Power of Art to Persuade

-In this video, children explore Artivism as the blend of art and activism.
+Children will explore Artivism as the blend of art and activism.
 After researching examples of how images shifted public opinion, the children create posters, banners, and signs that make their personal passions public.
 They use visuals and crisp text to convey messages.

 Welcome Everyone